 When disputing a domestic violence allegation in court, a person must gather the necessary evidence and build a case that exonerates them of any charges.
 Given that the consequences of a conviction may include significant jail time, termination of employment, and even loss of parental rights, it may be advisable to reach out to a lawyer experienced in gathering evidence in West Palm Beach domestic violence cases.
-An experienced Leifert & Leifert domestic violence attorney may have worked on numerous domestic violence cases and could use the available evidence to disprove the allegations you may face.
+An experienced Leifert & Leifert domestic violence attorney has worked on numerous domestic violence cases and could use the available evidence to disprove the allegations you may face.

 A person facing domestic violence charges in Palm Beach County should consult with and retain a local Palm Beach County Criminal Defense Lawyer.
 The laws regarding domestic violence may have been reviewed by Legislators, State Senators and Representatives, Governors, and Lawyers.
-And a Judge may have ruled that the laws are constitutional, but these laws are subject to the people who enforce them, the people who prosecute them, and the Judges who sentence on them.
+A Judge may have ruled that the laws are constitutional, but these laws are subject to the people who enforce them, the people who prosecute them, and the Judges who sentence on them.

-A person facing domestic violence charges could benefit from the counsel of a Lawyer who knows the individuals who have the responsibility of interpreting the laws related to their case.
+A person facing domestic violence charges could benefit from the counsel of a West Palm Beach attorney who is aware of the necessary evidence in domestic violence cases and knows the individuals who have the responsibility of interpreting the laws related to their case.
 These individuals may include the Prosecutors, Judges, and court employees.
 An Attorney could be aware of their history of discretion and how it could best benefit the accused person.

 When the person accused of domestic violence claims self-defense, their Lawyer prepares a defense to prove that the person was not the aggressor.
 For instance, an Attorney could establish facts of self-defense such as defensive wounds, bruises, cuts, or scrapes.